 It is a common assumption that avoiding probate is always desirable.
 The truth is, probate can serve some important functions: ensuring the fair and efficient distribution of assets, ensuring creditors receive payment, protecting the rights of beneficiaries, and upholding the decedent’s last wishes.

 It is an honorable and necessary process that someone must fulfill.

-Probate lawyer Jeffrey Yates can provide as much or as little assistance as you need.
-If you have probated a Will in the past and are just uncertain about a few points, he can answer any questions you may have.
-If you need comprehensive guidance, he will take you step-by-step through the process from filing the paperwork in probate court to closing the estate.
+Our probate lawyers can provide as much or as little assistance as you need.
+If you have probated a Will in the past and are just uncertain about a few points, we can answer any questions you may have.
+If you need comprehensive guidance, we will take you step-by-step through the process from filing the paperwork in probate court to closing the estate.

 The Job of Executor in Probating a Texas Estate